LindySez | Recipes

 • ⅓ cup apricot preserves

-• 1 chile in Adobo minced
+• 1 chile in Adobo minced, or to taste

 • 1 tablespoon Adobo sauce start here and add bit by bit until you have the sweet-hot flavor you love